influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowStatus.md

 withWaiting(waiting)
 ```

-Waiting is a list of mutexes and their respective objects this workflow is waiting for.
+"Waiting is a list of mutexes and their respective objects this workflow is waiting for."

 ### fn synchronization.mutex.withWaitingMixin